Configure ROS Environment (Post-Installation)

 Fire up a new terminal on both RPi and Host then type

-.
+echo $ROS_DOMAIN_ID.
 Compare if the out numbers are identical (or these two computer will lose communication).On RPi, start a

-executable to send out messages.
+talkerexecutable to send out messages.

 $ ros2 run demo_nodes_cpp talker